Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Results and Discussion

-However, unlike glutamine--where CO stretching is triggered by transient strengthening (PT coordinate $<0$) of a -NH$_3^+\cdots$CO hydrogen bond between monomers--LLS exhibits HBs exclusively with sulfate counterions.
-As a result, CO bond activation and proton transfer do not necessarily occur within the same structural unit.
-The primary HB-related mode promoting non-radiative decay involves transient weakening of an -NH$_3^+\cdots$SO$_4^{2-}$ HB in S$_1$, particularly near the CoIn, with PT typically occurring upon relaxation to S$_0$ (Figs. \ref{fig:Fig5}c and S12f).
-A secondary PT mode, shown in Fig. \ref{fig:Fig5}d, involves the C-terminal OH group and displays a slight transient HB strengthening in S$_1$, with occasional proton sharing or transfer to the sulfate oxygen at the CoIn, and reversion after decay.
-A significant number of trajectories that reach the CoIn show PT coordinates below $0.35$ $\angstrom$, consistent with a weakening of the interaction.
+However, unlike glutamine--where CO stretching is triggered by transient strengthening (PT coordinate $<0$) of a -NH$_3^+\cdots$CO HB between monomers--LLS exhibits HBs exclusively with sulfate counterions.
+Consequently, CO bond activation and proton transfer may occur in different structural units.
+The primary HB-related mode promoting non-radiative decay involves transient weakening of an -NH$_3^+\cdots$SO$_4^{2-}$ HB in S$_1$, particularly near the CoIn, with PT typically occurring upon relaxation to S$_0$ (Figs. \ref{fig:Fig7}c and \ref{fig:SI_14}f).
+A secondary PT mode involves the C-terminal OH group and displays a slight transient HB strengthening in S$_1$, with occasional proton sharing or transfer to the sulfate oxygen at the CoIn, and reversion after decay (Fig. \ref{fig:Fig7}d).
+Many trajectories that reach the CoIn show PT coordinates below $0.35$ $\angstrom$, reflecting a weakened interaction.
 Collectively, these results highlight that CO bond distortions and HB fluctuations actively govern the accessibility of the CoIn under acidic conditions, with the sulfate anion also playing a crucial role in this dynamic behavior.

-Similar CO elongation and C$_\alpha$CO$_2$ deplanarization appear in the rare non-radiative trajectories of LLMHCl and LLH (Figs. S13–S14b–d), but no PT occurs in S$1$ or S$0$.
+Similar CO elongation and C$_\alpha$CO$_2$ deplanarization appear in the rare non-radiative trajectories of LLMHCl and LLH (Figs. \ref{fig:SI_15}–\ref{fig:SI_16}b–d), but no PT occurs in S$1$ or S$0$.
 In both systems, weakening of the NH$\dotsm$O coordinates is observed, with values often exceeding $1$ $\angstrom$, but stems from other structural distortions driving the non-radiative decay.
-In LLMHCl, CO stretching and deplanarization lead to C$_\alpha$C elongation in S$0$ (Fig. \ref{fig:SI_13}e), distancing the acceptor from the NH donor (Fig. \ref{fig:SI_13}f).
-In LLH, significant C$_\alpha$N stretching near the CoIn (Fig. \ref{fig:SI_14}f) weakens one HB, while the other is disrupted by flipping of the carboxylate group (Figs. \ref{fig:SI_14}g–h).
-This C$_\alpha$N activation was recently implicated in the weak fluorescence of cysteine crystals.\cite{Banerjee_2025} These decay events, although rare, highlight that under neutral and basic conditions, non-radiative decay is primarily driven by backbone distortions rather than HB dynamics.
-In contrast, under acidic conditions, the combination of enhanced protonation and the presence of flexible, multiply charged counterions--such as sulfate ions--increases the dynamical complexity of the hydrogen bonding network, opening new non-radiative pathways.
+In LLMHCl, CO stretching and deplanarization lead to C$_\alpha$C elongation in S$0$ (Fig. \ref{fig:SI_15}e), increasing the NH–acceptor distance (Fig. \ref{fig:SI_15}f).
+In LLH, significant C$_\alpha$N stretching near the CoIn weakens one HB, while the other is disrupted by flipping of the carboxylate group (Figs. \ref{fig:SI_16}f–h).
+This C$_\alpha$N mode was recently implicated in the weak fluorescence of cysteine crystals.\cite{Banerjee_2025}